Living conditions and physical security

 Detained asylum seekers have the right to unsupervised contact with their relatives, to send and receive correspondence, to practice religion and to spend at least one hour per day outdoors.
 The Asylum Decree also specifies minimum requirements for such facilities, including material conditions such as freedom of movement, access to open air, as well as access to recreational facilities, internet and phones, and a 24-hour availability of social workers.
 According to the Decree, there should be at least 15m3 of air space and 5m2 of floor space per person in the living quarters of asylum seekers, while for married couples and families with minor children there should be a separate living space of at least 8m2, taking the number of family members into account.
 In practice, asylum seekers’ time outdoors is not restricted during the day.
 They are able to make telephone calls every day, but only if they can afford to purchase a phone card, as their mobile phones are taken away by the authorities on arrival.

-Currently there are 9 persons detained in asylum detention, whereas during the year 2019 there were 22 asylum seekers placed there, therefore there are no problems with overcrowding.
+At the end of 2020, there were 3 persons detained in asylum detention, whereas during the year 2019 there were 22 asylum seekers placed there, therefore there are no problems with overcrowding.

 Men must be detained separately from women, with the exception of spouses, and families with children are also to be separated from other detainees.

 Religious diet is always respected.
 Specific diets are taken into account, however the HHC is aware of a case, where the detainee despite the medical staff being aware of his medical conditions managed to get a special diet only after he refused to eat the regular food for several days.
 The nutritional value of the food is regulated in the legal act.